glassoboe/Spiri_Public/simulator.rst

 There are several other environments:

-The following command launches a model Citadel Hill, Halifax:
+The following command launches a model of Citadel Hill, Halifax:

  ::